larixer/hid-asus-dkms/README.md

 This will allow us to confirm you have the correct hardware and that your X Input Drivers are configured correctly.

+If the driver has installed correctly but is showing some edge case issues (like random movements) - you may need to configure your X Input Driver to ignore these edge cases.
+See [this](https://github.com/vlasenko/hid-asus-dkms/issues/42#issuecomment-283515964) for comments about how this can be acheived with the Synaptics driver.

 ## Updating to the latest driver version

 1. Pull latest source code from repository.